Codit/application-insights-connector/README.md

 	- Specify the telemetry id for each request to be more flexible and re-use one API App for multiple instances

 You can explore the Swagger of this connector [here](https://application-insights-connector.azurewebsites.net/swagger/).

+# Impact on pricing
+Bear in mind that each execution of a connector in Azure Logic Apps is billed.
+Finding a balance in using this connector is crucial as it might have a big impact on your Azure bill.